-Join me in this live, two-hour class and discover the five things I’ve learned about the power of storytelling and the joys of publishing – plus the behind-the-scenes lessons I’ve collected throughout my career that will help you get your own story out into the world.
+View the archive of my two-hour class and discover the Five Things I’ve Learned about the power of storytelling and the joys of publishing – plus the behind-the-scenes lessons I’ve collected throughout my career that will help you get your own story out into the world.

 I love storytelling.
 Through my years in publishing, I have made a career of discovering storytellers, authors, and creators, and helping them publish creative and beautifully written books that stay with readers long after they’ve turned the last page.
 It’s a wonderful life – one that constantly introduces to me to new voices, new experiences, and new opportunities.